 USDA Process Verified Grass-Fed: Although grass-fed does not exclude the use of antibiotics or hormones, the term ensures that animals ate grass or foraged greens for their entire lives, instead of being grain-finished in the final months before slaughter.

-No Antibiotics Administered: Meat and poultry products stamped with this term ensures that no antibiotics were ever given to the animal during their lifetime.
-This should not be confused with “no added” hormones.
+No Antibiotics Administered: Meat and poultry products that are stamped with this term ensure that no antibiotics were ever given to the animal during their lifetime.
+This should not be confused with “no added hormones.”

-Top three descriptions consumers want to see on foods labels are:
+Top three descriptions consumers want to see on food labels are: